Friday, August 8, 2008

 Zutphen Netherlands.
 The church.

-Zutphen is historical and an active town in Netherlands full of medieval buildings that where fortunately not blown up in the wars.
+Zutphen is a historic and active town in the Netherlands, full of medieval buildings that were fortunately not destroyed in the wars.

 Nothing like having a fresh cup of coffee to sit outside to people watch.
 Zutphen Netherlands